The best Black Friday deals under $50

 Apple AirTag$25$2914% off

 Apple’s AirTags can help you find your lost items with its UWB technology.
-You’ll get the best compatibility with an iPhone, though Apple recently released an Android app that can let you track an AirTag’s location.
+You’ll get the best compatibility with an iPhone, though Apple released an Android app to detect an AirTag’s location if one seems to be following you.